 WordPress has a less than stellar reputation for security.
 Its popularity makes it an attractive target for prospective attackers, as does its status as an amateur-friendly CMS.
 Many site administrators simply don’t bother to update, leaving their sites vulnerable to known vulnerabilities.
 However, it is a mistake to assume that running the most current version inoculates your site, as roughly even current sites can fall victim to attack.

 Is it possible to maintain a secure WordPress site?
 While nothing is hackproof, you can take active measures to mitigate the threat.
-It starts by choosing an experienced web host (*cough* we might know one *cough* *cough*), and continues by taking steps to stay current on each and every theme and plugin on your site.
+It starts by choosing an experienced WordPress host and continues by taking steps to stay current on each and every theme and plugin on your site.
+Fortunately, with Nexcess, you get automatic updates on all your plugins.

 As long as you’re running Drupal 7 or later, you’re as safe as New York State, the Government of Australia, whitehouse.gov, Twitter, eBay, and NASA, all of whom use Drupal.
 This should not be interpreted to mean that Drupal sites are immune to security threats.
 Rather, the smaller number of poorly-coded plugins and themes, combined with the more developer-centric requirements, make it less vulnerable to Internet villany.
 Finally, it’s relative unpopularity compared to WordPress makes it a less attractive target.